-The NAFTA was built on the success of the Canada-U.S. Free Trade Agreement and provided a compliment to Canada’s efforts through the WTO agreements by making deeper commitments in some key areas.
+The NAFTA was built on the success of the Canada-U.S. Free Trade Agreement and provided a complement to Canada’s efforts through the WTO agreements by making deeper commitments in some key areas.

-With the signing of the NAFTA, the world's largest free trade area was formed.
+With the coming into force of the NAFTA, the world's largest free trade area was formed.
 The Agreement has brought economic growth and rising standards of living for people in all three countries.

 The NAFTA, being the first comprehensive trade agreement of its type, has set a valuable example of the benefits of trade liberalization for the rest of the world.